miservers/miservers/documentation/react-js.md

  * md, sm, xl, xs : colomns on medium (≥768px), small (≥576px) ,extra large(≥1200px), extra small  (<576px) devices

 ### Hard Errors
- * Has been blocked by CORS policy  No 'Access-Control-Allow-Origin' header is present
+ * `Has been blocked by CORS policy  No 'Access-Control-Allow-Origin' header is present`
    ==> Add **@CrossOrigin** on the spring controller class.

- * Error when installing a module: Unexpected end of JSON input while parsing near
+ * `Error when installing a module: Unexpected end of JSON input while parsing near`
    ==> npm cache clean --force

+ * `Failed to execute 'json' on 'Response': body stream is locked` => json promise can be executed only once on this response object

 ### Tools
   * **Postman**: HTTP requests builder.
 To test your API